Alan Hastings: Academic career

 Alan Hastings published his first paper, dealing with eliminating viability differences in computing recombination percentages, in 1972 at the age of 19.
 This was the beginning of an extensive career in theoretical and mathematical ecology, with Alan credited for another 333 publications since.
-He received his Bachelors of Science in mathematics from Cornell University the following year, and he would follow this up with a Masters in Applied Mathematics from Cornell in 1975.
-Alan finished his formal education with a Ph.D. in Applied Mathematics with minors in Population Ecology and Population Genetics from Cornell in 1977, with his dissertation being done on population biology modeling.
+He received his Bachelors of Science in mathematics from Cornell University the following year, and he would follow this up with a Masters in applied mathematics from Cornell in 1975.
+Alan finished his formal education with a Ph.D. in applied mathematics with minors in population ecology and population genetics from Cornell in 1977, with his dissertation being done on population biology modeling.
 He began a career in education in 1977 at Washington State University, where he worked as an assistant professor in the Department of Pure and Applied Mathematics for two years.
 In 1979, he began working as an assistant professor for the University of California, Davis, where he has been teaching ever since.
-Alan started off in the Department of Mathematics, and continued there between 1979 and 1989, becoming an associate Professor in 1982, and a fully fledged Professor in 1985.
-In 1983, he also began working in the Department of Environmental Science, where he worked until 2019 when he became a distinguished Professor Emeritus.
-As of 2022 Hastings is an External Professor at the Santa Fe Institute, a position held since 2018.
+Alan started off in the Department of Mathematics, and continued there between 1979 and 1989, becoming an associate professor in 1982, and a professor in 1985.
+In 1983, he also began working in the Department of Environmental Science, where he worked until 2019 when he became a distinguished professor emeritus.
+As of 2022 Hastings is an external professor at the Santa Fe Institute, a position held since 2018.

-Reputation

-Alan is noted for his "exceptional and original contributions to ecology and evolutionary biology", "earning honors including election to the National Academy of Sciences and the American Academy of Arts and Sciences".
-With 36,590 citations as of 2021, Alan is possibly the most respected and referenced theoretical ecologists in the world.
-His work includes "cornerstone papers on population dynamics in stochastic environments" which have led to "major advances in theory, and also deeply influenced practice in the conservation of species".
-Alan continues to run the Hastings lab at the University of California, Davis, where he is beloved by the "numerous outstanding young scientists" he has trained.